bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

 Using decorator to override default values defined in plan header with different values is possible, but generally not recommended unless absolutely necessary.
-Overriding the default value is justified when the type of the default value defined in the header is not supported, but the type of the default value defined in the decorator is supported and passing this value with the plan submitted to the queue leads to the same result as directly passing the default value defined in the header to the plan (e.g. in IPython).
+Overriding the default value is justified when the type of the default value defined in the header is not supported, and there different default value of supported type can be defined in the decorator that will lead to identical default behavior of the plan when it is executed in Queue Server or in IPython.

 .. note::